mashinakatherina/Low_Level_Programming/README.md

 You have to write a function to test the number for primarity.
 The interesting thing is that the number will be of the type unsigned long and that it will be read from stdin.

-*	 You have to write a function int is_prime( unsigned long n ), which checks whether n is a prime number or not.
+*	 You have to write a `function int is_prime( unsigned long n )`, which checks whether n is a prime number or not.
 If it is the case, the function will return 1;
 otherwise 0.
 *	 The main function will read an unsigned long number and call is_prime function on it.
 Then, depending on its result, it will output either yes or no.
-Read man scanf and use scanf function with the format specifier %lu.
+Read man scanf and use scanf function with the format specifier `%lu`.
-Remember, is_prime accepts unsigned long, which is not the same thing as unsigned int!
+Remember, `is_prime` accepts unsigned long, which is not the same thing as unsigned int!